RUSSIA: BACK TO THE BALLOT BOX

 Russians voted for a President last Sunday.
 Because of a close count - imcumbent Boris Yeltsin with 35% of the vote leads Communist candidate Gennady Zyuganov who got 32% - they'll go back to the polls on July 3, for a runoff election.
-This Newsmaker interview with Secretary of State Warren Christopher was preceeded by a background report by Simon Marks.
-Secretary Christopher also discusses today's trade agreement between the US and the People's Republic of China.
+Simon Marks has a background report, followed by a Newsmaker with Secretary of State, Warren Christopher.

 June 14: Simon Marks in Moscow reports on the Russian election two days before voters go to the polls.

 June 4: U.S. ambassador to Russia Thomas Pickering discusses the elections with the NewsHour.

 May 24: The NewsHour interviews Communist Party candidate Gennady Zyuganov